 - Sequential Boss: The fight with Bald Bull/Mr. Sandman runs through several screens, and on each one he has a different attack pattern and requires a different way of damaging him.

-- Unskippable Cutscene: Averted entirely: just press Z, X, and C. This can skip Bald Bull/Mr. Sandman's intro as well as the outro after defeating said boss.
+- Unskippable Cutscene: Averted entirely: just press Fire 1, Fire 2 and Jump.
+This can skip Bald Bull/Mr. Sandman's intro as well as the outro after defeating said boss.